threefoldtecharchive/tfchain_tft_bridge/pallet-tft-bridge/spec.md

 A user looks up the Stellar bridge wallet address for a swap to TF Chain.
 He then sends a transaction with some amount to the bridge wallet.

-Now the validator daemons monitoring the bridge wallet will execute a `propose_mint_transaction`.
-Only one of the validator daemons will get a success executing this transaction, the other daemons will get a failed execution because the transaction is already proposed by another daemon.
-With this failed execution they will create a `vote_mint_transaction`.
-This will vote that transaction is a valid transaction.
-The daemons know this is a valid transaction because they all are monitoring the bridge wallet.
+Now the validator daemons monitoring the bridge wallet will see an incoming transaction and execute a `propose_or_vote_mint_transaction` on TF Chain.
+If the transaction has already been executed before, this will fail.

 If more then *(number of validators / 2) + 1* voted that this mint transaction is valid, then the chain will execute a `mint` on the target address for the specified amount of tokens.